Adron/VidStreamHacking/twitch-streaming-at-your-company.md

 ## It’s Easy!

 Even though there is this caveat, it’s easy to stream on Twitch and then upload for VOD (Video On Demand) afterwards through features in the Twitch dashboard.
-We will need to simply connect the Twitch account to the YouTube account via the oauth that they’ve provided and this upload feature will be a default capability.
+One simply connects the Twitch account to the YouTube account via the oauth that they’ve provided and this upload feature will be a default capability.